brettchalupa/brettchalupa.github.io/about.md

 living in New Jersey and Vermont.
 I try to live a simple life and pursue my passions, which are writing, reading, cooking, and walking.

-Growing up I barely read, but that all changed when read _1Q84_ by Haruki Murakami in 2013.
+Growing up I barely read, but that all changed when I read _1Q84_ by Haruki Murakami in 2013.
 My mind was opened to fictional literature, and my love of it has only grown since, so much so that I started to write my own stories in September 2015.